aidanii24/ae3-archipelago/worlds/ape_escape_3/docs/setup.md

 When generating the game, the host must acquire the YAML files of all participating players and then generate a game with the APWorlds of all relevant games installed in their Archipelago.
 Ape Escape 3 Archipelago is not an officially supported implementation, and so any games including it must be generated locally.
 To generate locally, gather all the YAML files under the `players` folder in the Archipelago folder, then click `Generate`.

 ### Configuration
 Ape Escape 3 Archipelago is very customizable in the player experience it aims to provide.
-For a general overview of configuring YAML file, please refer to this [guide](https://archipelago.gg/tutorial/Archipelago/advanced_settings/en).
+For a general overview of configuring the YAML file, please refer to this [guide](https://archipelago.gg/tutorial/Archipelago/advanced_settings/en).

 The options for configuring the game are inside the YAML files, and they are all accompanied by detailed descriptions in how they will change the game.
 For persistent, cross-session options, please refer to your `host.yaml` file and look under the Ape Escape 3 options.
 This file can be accessed by clicking the `host.yaml` button in Archipelago, or in the root of the Archipelago directory.